-Thankfully, they disappeared, just like they did at the Nordic Winter Party I hosted in December.
-(More details on that party soon.)
-In fact, they stole the show at the Nordic party.
+Thankfully, the Swedish meatballs disappeared, just like they did at the Nordic Winter Party I hosted in December.
+In fact, I would say the vegetarian meatballs stole the show at the Nordic party.
 These poppable cauliflower-laden bites dipped in a lingonberry sauce are wicked good and naturally gluten-free.
 (And they also look scary close to their meat counterpart.)

-In true non-traditional form, I recommend serving these as an appetizer or as a side on a candle-lit table.
+In true non-traditional form, I recommend serving these vegetarian Swedish meatballs as an appetizer or as a side on a candle-lit table.
 (Just trust me.)
 Skip the traditional gravy and make a tart lingonberry dipping sauce.

-About the prep time: In an effort to minimize prep time before serving, make these in advance and par-bake.
+About the prep time: In an effort to minimize prep time before serving, make these vegetarian Swedish meatballs in advance and par-bake.
 The recipe will guide you.
 They can then sit in the fridge or freezer until ready for serving.
 Fry until golden and serve immediately.

-If you’re in to football, these are fit for the big game this weekend, hosted just down the street from us.
+If you’re in to football, these Swedish vegetarian meatballs are a perfect fit for snacking during the big game this weekend, hosted just down the street from us.
 They’re also fit for a winter gathering.
 Stay tuned for that post next week.

 Vegetarian Swedish Meatballs